-In most solid-state lasers, the concept of population inversion is not directly applicable, because the upper and lower energy levels actually consist of large numbers of slightly different energy levels.
+In most solid-state lasers, however, the concept of population inversion is not directly applicable because the upper and lower energy levels actually consist of large numbers of slightly different energy levels.
 Typical models involve upper level and lower level manifolds, each consisting of different Stark levels, which can in addition be subject to inhomogeneous broadening.
 Within each level manifold, thermal equilibrium is reached within picoseconds due to the strong coupling via phonons.
-It is then convenient to use effective cross sections, which take into account the thermal population distribution within the manifolds and are in general different for absorption and stimulated emission.
+It is then convenient to use effective transition cross-sections, which take into account the thermal population distribution within the manifolds and are in general different for absorption and stimulated emission.
 This shows that population inversion in the sense of > 50% inversion is not required for obtaining optical amplification: for long wavelengths, where the emission is typically much stronger than the absorption, gain is achieved even for fairly low excitation levels.

 The latter phenomenon should not be confused with lasing without inversion, where laser amplification is achieved in a simple atomic system by means of quantum coherence.